Ute Frevert: Education

 From 1971 to 1977, Ute Frevert studied History and Social Sciences at the Universities of Münster and at London School of Economics and Political Science.
-She received her PhD from the University of Bielefeld in 1982 and was habilitated in 1989.
+She received her PhD from Bielefeld University in 1982 and was habilitated in 1989.

 Career and research

 Frevert worked at several research institutions.
 She held research fellowships at Berlin Institute for Advanced Study from 1989 to 1990 and 2004–2005 and at Center for Advanced Study in the Behavioral Sciences (CASBS) at Stanford University from 2000 to 2001.
 She was professor for modern history at Free University of Berlin in 1991–1992 and at the University of Konstanz from 1992 to 1997.
-After being appointed professor for general history at the University of Bielefeld, she proceeded to hold a professorship for German history at Yale University.
+After being appointed professor for general history at Bielefeld University, she proceeded to hold a professorship for German history at Yale University.
 Since the winter semester 2008/2009 she is an honorary professor at the Friedrich-Meinecke-Institut at Free University of Berlin.

 Frevert was a visiting professor at Hebrew University of Jerusalem in 1997, at Dartmouth College in New Hampshire in 2002 at the Institute for Human Sciences in 2003 as well as the Fondation Maison des Sciences de l’Homme.

 Her research has focused on social and cultural history, evaluating gender relations, and the impact of policies, like military conscription and customs like dueling have impacted the human experience.